 Paule Marshall.
 Brown Girl, Brownstones.
 New York: Random House, 1959.
 Brown Girl, Brownstones uses a single family to explore the lives of Barbadian immigrants in Brooklyn, New York, during the Great Depression and WW-II.
 The main character, Selina Boyce, is a young woman struggling to discover her identity amidst the conflicting energies of her mother and father, who hold opposing views about life in America and the home they left behind.
 This coming-of-age tale offers a vivid and intimate portrait into how the tensions of culture, race, gender, and age can complicate the pursuit of the American Dream.

 Ann Petry.
 The Street.
 Boston: Houghton Mifflin Company, 1946.
-Ann Petry’s The Street follows the life of a black single mother, named Lutie Johnson, as she navigates Harlem’s 116th Street with her adolescent son Bub during the era of WW-II.
-Petry’s text offers a stinging and visceral indictment of the American Dream from inside a black community.
+Ann Petry’s The Street follows the life of a black single mother, named Lutie Johnson, as she navigates Harlem’s 116th Street with her son Bub during the era of WW-II.
+Petry’s text is a stinging and visceral indictment of the American Dream from inside a black community.
 Readers watch Johnson descend into disillusionment because of confrontations with violence, poverty, and sex, race, and class prejudice.
-Petry’s heartbreaking novel was called a masterpiece when it was published in the 1940s, and it does not disappoint today.
+Petry’s heartbreaking novel was a masterpiece when it was published in the 1940s, and it does not disappoint today.

 Jean Rhys.
 Wide Sargasso Sea.
 London: André Deutsch, 1966.
 Wide Sargasso Sea is an iconic postcolonial novel by the Dominican-born British author Jean Rhys.
 It tells the sad story of Antoinette Cosway, a white Creole heiress and minor character from Jane Eyre.
 Rhys traces Cosway’s fraught life, from her bullied youth in Jamaica after the abolition of slavery in the 1830s, to her unhappy marriage and fall to mental illness in England.
 The novel is a brilliant commentary on the life of a white Creole trapped between two worlds in which she cannot fit.
 One is that of the black former slaves of her home island and the other is that of the white upper-classes in Britain.